|

 awards must be something valued by the students.

-POST-GROUP REFLECTION (OR DEBRIEFING) ON WITHIN-GROUP BEHAVIORSStudents spend time after the group tasks have been completed to
+Students spend time after the group tasks have been completed to

 systematically reflect upon how they worked together as a team in such areas as